VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-3/00-intro.md

-In this scenario, you will learn more about developing Spring Boot Microservices using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
+In this scenario you will learn more about developing Spring Boot Microservices using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
 You will learn about the Circuit Breaker pattern.

 ## How is Spring Boot supported on OpenShift?